adriankumpf/findmeaflat/README.md

 ## Prerequisites

-* > Node 8
+* Docker / Node 8

 ## Usage

-Install the dependencies with `npm install`, modify the configuration file and then start the application:
+First, create a configuration file as described below.

+Then you can either run the application inside a Docker Container via

 ```
-npm start
+make
 ```

+Or just install the dependencies with `npm install`, then start the application with `npm start`.

 ## Configuration